BrightspaceUI/core/components/form/docs/form-element-mixin.md

 All custom form elements must provide a form value that will be submitted during `d2l-form` submission.

-Participating in validation is however optional.
+Participating in validation is, however, optional.
 Some custom form elements may not need validation because they have no invalid state.

 ## Form Value